Skip to main content

 Teenage Pilot Training in Manhattan

-Your teenager can solo at 16 and earn their private pilot certificate at 17.
-Our airline pilot instructors mentor them through every milestone — building skills in the simulator between airplane flights.
+Your teenager can solo at 16 and, just a year later, earn their private pilot certificate at 17.
+Along the way, our airline pilot instructors mentor them through every milestone — building skills in the simulator between airplane flights.

 ~$500+